 This conference is concerned with the characteristics, design principles, and effectiveness of persuasive gaming.
-Thus far, combining the contributions of different theoretical traditions has been rather uncommon in Persuasive Game Studies.
-In this conference we will critically integrate what has been accomplished in separate research traditions.
+Thus far, combining the contributions of different theoretical traditions have been rather uncommon in Persuasive Game Studies.
+In this conference, we will critically integrate what has been accomplished in separate research traditions.
 In it, contributions from different disciplines help to reflect on how gaming practices combine the dissemination of information with attempts to engage players in particular behaviors and attitudes.

-Persion through Digital Games
+Session 1.
+Persuasion through Digital Games

 A critical assessment of previous theory and research on persuasive gaming and proposes new approaches in the context of playful interaction as a theoretical extension required by the contemporary gaming landscape.

+Session 3.
 Assessing the Effectiveness of Persuasive Games

 Research on effects of persuasive games and case-based evaluations of persuasive games and their impact.

 Introduction: Prof. dr. Jeroen Jansz / Ruud Jacobs (Erasmus University Rotterdam)

 Dr. Mette Wichmand (Roskilde University)